thiadeliria/KenKen/README.md

 # KenKen
 A CSP (constraint satisfaction problem) implementation to solve a [KenKen puzzle](https://www.kenkenpuzzle.com).
-The puzzle grid and its constraints are defined in kenken_csp.py using three different CSP models.
+The puzzle board and its constraints are defined as CSP models in kenken_csp.py.

 Two constraint propagators are implemented in propagators.py:
 * Forward Checking